The COVID-19 pandemic has impacted businesses in almost every industry.

 When you keep choosing to do business with us, you deserve to be rewarded for that loyalty.
 We reward your trust in us when you qualify for the retention component of the dividend.
 We recognize policyholders who choose Texas Mutual year after year by rewarding current policyholders for up to four previous, consecutive years of acceptable, combined loss ratios ending with the policy that expired in the previous calendar year.

 We recognize newer policyholders who are putting in the effort to build a safer workplace.
 Even if you haven’t been with us long enough to earn an individual dividend, we reward your commitment to safety.
 These dividends are paid separately in November.
+Each year, we recognize around 4,000 newer policyholders with over $3 million in early qualifier dividends.

 Policyholders who are safety group members can also qualify for a group dividend if the group has a favorable loss history.
 By coming together to form safer workplaces, safety group members can potentially earn both an individual and group dividend from Texas Mutual.
+In 2019, Texas Mutual paid $19.3 million in safety group dividends.

 Dividends are based on performance, are not guaranteed and must comply with Texas Department of Insurance regulations.

+We currently do not offer direct deposit.
 We can reissue checks if you misplace or accidently discard it.
 Contact our Information Services Center for more information.